Moonraker (novel): Publication history

 Moonraker was published in the UK by Jonathan Cape in hardback format on 5 April 1955 with a cover designed by Kenneth Lewis, following Fleming's suggestions of using a stylised flame motif; the first impression was of 9,900 copies.
 The US publication was by Macmillan on 20 September that year.
 In October 1956 Pan Books published a paperback version of the novel in the UK, which sold 43,000 copies before the end of the year.
 In December that year the US paperback was published under the title Too Hot to Handle by Permabooks.
 This edition was rewritten to Americanise the British idioms used, and Fleming provided explanatory footnotes such as the value of English currency against the dollar.
 Since its initial publication the book has been issued in numerous hardback and paperback editions, translated into several languages and has never been out of print.

-In 2023 Ian Fleming Publications—the company that administers all Fleming's literary works—had the Bond series edited as part of a sensitivity review to remove or reword some racial or ethnic descriptors.
-The rerelease of the series was for the 70th anniversary of Casino Royale, the first Bond novel.